Qloapps/qloapps-docs/docs/webservice/advance-api-uses.md

-# Advanced API Uses
+# Advance API Uses

 In this section, we will explore some advanced topics of QloApps Webservice APIs.

-Read all the subtopics under this section to understand the advanced uses of web services in detail.
+Read all the subtopics under this section to understand the advance uses of web services in detail.

-## GET Advanced Parameters
+## GET Advance Parameters

-There are some advanced GET parameters to your request.
-So that you can modify the READ response.
+There are some advance GET parameters to your request.So that you can modify the READ response.

 ### "display" parameter